 Visitor access to wireless in the libraries is covered by the JMU Guest Wireless policy.
-If you have questions about accessing the wireless while visiting the libraries, please visit the Ask the Library desk in Carrier or Rose or the desk in the Music Library.
+If you have questions about accessing the wireless while visiting the libraries, please visit one of our service desks.

 Visitor access to computer workstations is described in the JMU Libraries Conduct Policy.

 Visitors may access many online databases through computer workstations in the libraries.
 Please note that some of these databases will be limited to JMU students, faculty, staff, and affiliates.

 Our open-access databases and open educational resources are available anywhere, not just in the libraries.

 We offer a variety of spaces that are open to all visitors and alumni.
 Check out this short video that describes all four of our library spaces.

 If you have questions about additional spaces or services available, please visit one of our service desks.

 The Community Seed Library is a self-service seed sharing library provided by JMU Libraries, and available to all.
 No library card necessary.

 We offer a variety of avenues for research support, including through our Ask the Library page, our Liaison Librarians, and additional campus experts.
 The level of research support will depend on the workload availability of the faculty or staff member assisting.